spryker/spryker-docs/docs/acp/user/intro-to-acp/acp-installation.md

 * `spryker/message-broker-aws:^1.3.2` or higher
 * `spryker/session:^4.15.1` or higher

+{% info_block warningBox "" %}

+Depending on the specific ACP Apps or PBCs you would like to use via ACP you will have to add or update the modules for each respective App or PBC as detailed in the guide for each app.

+**TODO**: Add Distinction between Latest Product release vs older versions

+- [Payone](/docs/pbc/all/payment-service-providers/payone/payone.html), a Payment Service Provider (PSP)
+- [Usercentrics](/docs/pbc/all/usercentrics/usercentrics.html), a Consent Management Platform (CMP)
+- [Bazaarvoice](/docs/pbc/all/ratings-reviews/{{site.version}}/third-party-integrations/bazaarvoice.html), a platform for User-Generated Content (UGC)

+{% endinfo_block %}

-### Configure SCOS to activate the ACP catalog in the Back Office
+### 3. Configure SCOS to activate the ACP catalog in the Back Office

-#### 1.Define the configuration and add plugins to the following files
+#### 1. Define the configuration and add plugins to the following files

 <details open>
 <summary>config/Shared/config_default.php</summary>